tomarv2/tfremote/README.md

 - Terraform 0.12.0 and above (download: https://www.terraform.io/downloads.html)

-Default loglevel is `WARNING`, to change it using:
+Default log level is `WARNING`, to change:

-`export TF_LOG_LEVEL`
+`export TF_LOG_LEVEL` to any of these: `'CRITICAL', 'ERROR', 'WARNING', 'INFO', 'DEBUG'`

 ## Setup environment variables

 ### AWS

-s3 bucket for remotestate should reside in `us-west-2` (best practice is to have it versioned)
+s3 bucket for remote state should reside in `us-west-2` (best practice is to have it versioned)

 Set these env variables: